WayneDW/More-than-Algorithms/README.md

 4
 ```

-#### Yield

-Yield is a keyword that is used like return, except the function will return a generator.
+Yield: a keyword that is used like return, except the function will return a generator.
 ```python
 >>> def createGenerator():
 ...    mylist = range(3)